mgrabovsky/simurgh/README.md

     expressions interactively
 -   `test/` contains a few very rudimentary tests of some of the components, currently the evaluator and parser
+-   `notes/` contains various remarks on the development, the theory around it and some tools used throughout

 ## Roadmap/Wishlist